coryburt/coryburt.github.io/_posts/2018-03-16-More-Python-Pitfalls.md

     joes bars =  ["Joe's Bars: ", 'The Korova Milk Bar', "Rick's Cafe Americain", "Tree's Lounge", 'The Bamboo Lounge']
 ```
 Inter-mixing calls to _accumulate_bars_ with and without the second parameter did not cause the explicit accumulator
-and "implicit" one to interfere with one another at all.&nbsp; Nice.
+and "implicit" one to interfere with one another at all.&nbsp; Now we're on to something interesting &ndash; it just isn't obvious from
+the code, (which is the best definition of a language pitfall I can think of right now).

 Also, the "for-loop" could be dispensed with if we don't care about flattening the list.&nbsp;
 As such, it could be replaced with a list comprehension &ndash; or even a powerful obfustication using "reduce," or something from "itertools.chain" &ndash;